 Kidney Cancer Surgery is a procedure for treating kidney, as the name suggests.
 Surgery for Kidney cancer is only performed and regulated by a verified urologist.
-Kidney Cancer Surgery is a complex procedure which is performed to extract a part or complete kidney, depends on the severity of the tumor outgrowing over the kidney.
+Kidney Cancer Surgery is a complex procedure that is performed to extract a part or complete kidney, depends on the severity of the tumour outgrowing over the kidney.

 Kidney cancer surgery is also known as Nephrectomy which can be performed through a single incision in the abdomen or side (open nephrectomy) or through a series of small incisions in the abdomen using a camera and small instruments (laparoscopic nephrectomy).

 (You Might Also Like To Read: The Complete Guide For Hysterectomy Procedure: Risk, Side Effects, and Recovery)